Frequently Asked Questions

 When does the program start?

-This program begins in the fall each year.
+This program starts in the spring and fall semesters.
 We accept applications throughout the year.

 What does rolling admission mean?